 After adding purchases to the app, you need to make sure that they work correctly and run smoothly for your users.
 To do this, it is important to test them.

-This is the third in a series on implementing in-app purchases on iOS.
+This is the third article in the series on implementing in-app purchases in iOS.
 In this series, we try to cover all questions about the implementation and customization of purchases.
 All other articles are available at the links:

-There are two testing options on iOS: the classic one, through Sandbox purchases, and the new way to test purchases locally through Xcode (StoreKit local testing).
+There are two testing options in iOS: the classic one, through Sandbox purchases, and the new way to test purchases locally through Xcode (StoreKit local testing).